dbuchwald/6502/README.md

 If I had to explain shortly "what it is", the answer would be: simple, yet easy to expand, 8-bit CPU based computer designed and built with one goal only: to use it as a learning and tinkering platform to understand how computers really work.
 You can use it for simple things like understanding buses, clock cycles, instruction execution, but it also demonstrates more complex concepts like interrupts, interfaces to external components and device handling.
 More on that below.
 Everything, hopefully, is simple enough to wrap your head around by one person in couple of weeks.

-## Why build something different?
+## Why build something different

 [Ben's videos](https://www.youtube.com/playlist?list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH) on 6502 computer are absolutely awesome - it's one of the best sources in the whole Internet explaining how any computer works.
 The build he introduced is probably sufficient for most of the things you might ever want to build, and yet I decided to deviate from his design.

 The rationale behind this project is pretty simple - the best way to test your understanding of certain subject is to try to expand on what you have learned.
 You never know if you understood something until you test it by introducing changes to original design - and I used this approach in this project to learn a lot.
 It was my first proper electronics project, so I would like to apologize for any mistakes.
 If you think something is off or could have been done differently - please go ahead and raise issue for the repo!
 All improvements are welcome!

-## Why would I bother using this build instead of Ben's?
+## Why would you bother using this build instead of Ben's

 Basically, it gives you almost all the flexibility of Ben's buid without the hassle of breadboard connections for the critical components.
 You can still run all of Ben's programs (using second VIA port), but the days of looking for loose wire between RAM and CPU are over :) You can, obviously, still experiment with peripherals and breadboard connections using extension port and second VIA.